Where to Drop Off Batteries in Hoboken + Jersey City

 cleaning services

-If you’ve ever wondered or questioned where to drop off batteries in Hoboken and Jersey City {because you shouldn’t be throwing them out}, you’ve asked a great question.
+If you’ve ever wondered or questioned where to drop off batteries in Hoboken and Jersey City (because you shouldn’t be throwing them out,) you’ve asked a great question.
 After all, batteries contain chemicals, hazardous materials, and waste — all toxic to the environment.
 By simply throwing batteries in the regular household trash, you’re exposing the environment and others to some potentially dangerous hazards.
-For an answer to that question, keep reading to find out where to drop off batteries in Hoboken + Jersey City.
+In February 2025, the City of Hoboken implemented new battery fire safety laws to prevent fast-spreading and potentially deadly fires caused by uncertified lithium-ion batteries.
+In a recent press release dated January 12, 2026, the Hoboken Fire Department reminded residents that lithium-ion batteries must never be disposed of in household trash or recycling bins.
+Here’s everything you need to know about safely disposing of batteries in Hoboken.
+Read on to find out where to drop off batteries in Hoboken + Jersey City, New Jersey.

 But remember: Not everyone agrees batteries should just be chucked out.
 The Environmental Health + Safety department at UC Santa Cruz maintains that all batteries should be properly recycled rather than discarded in household trash.
 Residential Waste Systems also concurs, citing a few of the toxic wastes that batteries are still made with today.
 Especially if your batteries aren’t alkaline, you’re going to want to recycle them properly.
 Despite the debate on alkaline batteries, lead-acid batteries are not supposed to be thrown in the household garbage under any circumstance.
 Instead, they must be recycled.